ScrapeGraphAI/docusaurus-docs/docs/Nodes/generate_scraper_node.md

 # Imports from Langchain
-from langchain.prompts import PromptTemplate from langchain_core.output_parsers import JsonOutputParser from langchain_core.runnables import RunnableParallel
+from langchain.prompts import PromptTemplate from langchain_core.output_parsers import StrOutputParser from langchain_core.runnables import RunnableParallel

 # Imports from the library
 from .base_node import BaseNode

-class GenerateAnswerNode(BaseNode):
+class GenerateScraperNode(BaseNode):
     """
     A node that generates an answer using a language model (LLM) based on the user's input and the content extracted from a webpage.
 It constructs a prompt from the user's input